albertovalzgris/markdown-cv/index.md

 `2021`
 **Dream Story.
 Urban modernity through Italy and China**
-Department of Regional and Urban Studies (DIST), Politecnico di Torino
+Department of Urban and Regional Studies and Planning (DIST), Politecnico di Torino
 *Research assistant*.
 Principal investigator: prof. F. Governa
 The project forms part of the activities financed by the PRIN project Rescaling the Belt and Road Initiative: urbanisation processes, innovation patterns and global investments in urban China, and consists in the design and production of an international exhibition and a multi- media catalog on the theme of urban modernities.
 Drawing on an openly comparative approach to patterns of urbanization, this research explores the emergence of multiple urban moderni- ties by observing them through two apparently unrelated waves of urbanization: that of postwar Italy and that of contemporary China.
 My involvement in the project consists in supporting the curatorial team by critically selecting case studies and producing both theoretical, archival and field-based research on the driving themes of the exhibition.
 <br>

 `2017-2021`
 **Hinterlands of the green transition.
 Atacama, lithium and the extended geographies of the zero-emission city**
-Department of Regional and Urban Studies (DIST), Politecnico di Torino
+Department of Urban and Regional Studies and Planning (DIST), Politecnico di Torino
 *Ph.D. candidate*.
 Tutor: prof. F. Governa
 This doctoral dissertation project explores the dynamics of lithium extraction on the Atacama plateau as an analytical move to understand flows of urban metabolism between cities and hinterlands at the planetary scale.
 Combining theoretical frameworks from the areas of critical urban studies, economic geography and urban political ecology, the project deepens our understanding of the persisting extractivism of urban green transitions.
 This argument has been developed through the deployment of ethnographic fieldwork in Argentina and Chile, document and cartographic analysis and visual methodologies.
 The completion of the project has involved autonomous research design, the organization and fulfillment of international fieldwork and a sustained program of discussion in international conferences and seminaries.
 <br>